pydio/pydio-doc-developer-guide/1_preset_jobs/additions/folder-content-report.md

-This job interestingly demonstrates various capacities of Cells Flows:
+This flow interestingly demonstrates various capacities of Cells Flows:

  - Use Golang templating to generate proper CSV or Markdown format based on actions input (in "Write To CSV File" and "Email In Markdown" actions)